 I hear about it on project site visits.
 I turn on the news and hear that the industry is going to take a hit and that everyone is concerned.

 I’m optimistic because during my 30 years in construction, I’ve talked to many seasoned pros, who, like myself, are inspired by this industry every day.
 The thought of schlepping around 40-pound blocks day in and day out is tiring.
 But, one reason we’ve stuck around is because of that “feeling” we get from being a part of something from the ground up.
 We’re proud to be a part of something bigger than ourselves.
 I’m optimistic that the younger generation will feel the same.

-I recently had the opportunity to talk about the industry on the Under Your Roof and In Your Backyard podcast with Dean and Derek.
+I recently had the opportunity to talk about the industry on the Lets Go To Work Podcast with Dean and Derek.
 While our nearly hour-long conversation took a few different twists and turns, we kept coming back to the topic of the workforce.

 An Honest Look at our Faults

 As retirement nears the horizon for many in the field, it’s becoming clearer that there aren’t enough skilled tradesmen behind us to fill the void.